 Temporary cut to VAT on food, accommodation and attractions

 The rate of VAT applied on most tourism and hospitality-related activities will also be cut from 20% to 5%.
-Further details will about this can be found here.

 A temporary change to Stamp Duty Land Tax (SDLT)

 The housing market has been severely affected by the pandemic, with activity and construction both slowing sharply.